-Currently, we are reliant on a single developer and homebuilder, the Hoskins Group, for most of our revenues and a portion of our financing.
+Currently, we are reliant on a single developer and homebuilder, the Hoskins Group, for a significant portion of our revenues and a portion of our capital.

-As of December 31, 2013, 98% of our outstanding loan balance consisted of loans made to Benjamin Marcus Homes, LLC and Investor's Mark Acquisitions, LLC, both of which are owned by Mark Hoskins (collectively all three parties referred to herein as the "Hoskins Group").
-We also have an unsecured loan payable to Investor's Mark Acquisitions, LLC.
-Therefore, currently, we are substantially reliant upon a single developer and homebuilder for all of our revenues and a portion of our financing.
-Any event of bankruptcy, insolvency or general downturn in the business of this developer and homebuilder will have a substantial adverse financial impact on our business and our ability to pay back our Note holders' investments in the Notes in the long term.
+As of December 31, 2015 and 2014, 37% and 60%, respectively, of our outstanding loan commitments consisted of loans made to Benjamin Marcus Homes, LLC and Investor's Mark Acquisitions, LLC, both of which are owned by Mark Hoskins (collectively all three parties referred to herein as the "Hoskins Group").
+That same company has a preferred equity interest in us.
+Therefore, currently, we are reliant upon a single developer and homebuilder for a significant portion of our revenues and a portion of our capital.
+Any event of bankruptcy, insolvency, or general downturn in the business of this developer and homebuilder will have a substantial adverse financial impact on our business and our ability to pay back Note holders' investments in the Notes in the long term.